-But when McCartney’s Unplugged album came out, just a few months after the show was shot, the concept suddenly started picking up steam.
+But when McCartney’s Unplugged album came out on May 20, 1991, just a few months after the show was shot, the concept suddenly started picking up steam.
 Pretty soon Unplugged became all the rage, and more and more top-tier artists were turning up to be featured on the program.
 But few of them would embrace the idea as literally as McCartney; unlike many other Unplugged guests, McCartney and his band didn’t have any of their acoustic instruments going directly through amps or a P.A. system.
 Instead, they were all carefully close-miked to give the whole affair a feeling of physical space, and air moving through the room.
 Now that’s unplugged.

 Paul McCartney Albums Ranked